Skip to main content

 But this wouldn't be a video game movie without a lot of big guns, cool cars, and some massive action set-pieces.
 And the movie certainly delivers.
 Hilarious carnage ensues as Guy begins to explore - with the help of a rather fancy collection of sunglasses - drawing the attention of game admins Keys (Joe Keery) and Mouser (Utkarsh Ambudkar).
 The pair have this amusing buddy cop thing going on, as they give Guy a lesson in game physics.
 It's this journey that leads Guy to team up with Molotov Girl (or Millie as she's known in the real world) who is attempting to uncover certain secrets hidden within the game, and save Free City from its owner.

-Right form the off Comer and Reynolds have great chemistry as these kind of circuit board crossed lovers.
+Right from the off Comer and Reynolds have great chemistry as these kind of circuit board crossed lovers.
 The bond between them feels very genuine, despite the obvious limitations of their relationship.
 However, it's Taika Waititi who steals the show as Antwan; the owner of the company that runs Free City.
 It's like he's going for the Donald Trump of the video game world; a giant douche with bad dress sense, who's convinced of his own superiority and thinks of nothing but money.
 Waititi is able to deliver the lunacy a character like this requires, without going bright orange, and he does it in such a way that actually makes it believable.

 Buried within this video game within a movie is a loose commentary on the 21st Century, even if it doesn't have anything really new to say about it.
 But Free Guy does at least feel relevant.
 There is a message in there somewhere about our addiction to screens and how we should go outside every once in a while.
 Although it's more likely to inspire fans to head home and get online, many of whom are unlikely to adopt Guy's "good guy" approach to gaming.
 But just imagine what would happen in GTA: Online or World of Warcraft if the NPC's actually started an uprising!
 What would we do then?